 Fire safety and evacuation procedures will be explained at the first orientation meeting.
 Residence halls are equipped with a fire alarm system with several pull stations located throughout the buildings.
-In the event that you discover a fire, please activate the pull station on your way out of the building.
-Causing a false fire alarm is a violation of state law!
-Students are expected to vacate the building(s) when an alarm sounds.
+If you discover a fire, please activate the pull station on your way out of the building.
+Causing a false fire alarm is a violation of state law.
+Students are expected to vacate the building when an alarm sounds.
 Any resident violating the policy will be assessed fines and any other penalties pending damages.